tdiprima/threejs-testing/Code/draw-on-image/Draw on Image.md

 **Disclaimer:** You can.
 If you're loading the image using a texture.
 But then you don't see the image for some reason.
 That's why I'm here.

-Coordinates &ndash; since we're using geometries, *now* we convert the coordinates.
+Coordinates &mdash; since we're using geometries, *now* we convert the coordinates.

 Don't let anybody tell you some BS about the event listeners not firing due to the Three.js canvas overlapping the HTML canvas.